 2 The plugin project

-There are two ways to include a plugin project into a consuming project.
+There are two ways to include a plugin project in a consuming project:

 settings.gradle.kts